This post may contain affiliate links. Please read our disclosure policy.

 Strawberries: Use fresh, ripe strawberries.
 I used strawberries that we picked at a local farm.

-Flour: I used all-purpose flour for a classic taste and texture.
+Flour: I used all-purpose flour.
 You can also use fresh-milled soft white wheat.
-If you are new to grain milling, check out my beginner’s guide to fresh-milled flour.
+If you are new to grain milling, check out my fresh-milled flour beginner’s guide.

 Sour Cream: Full-fat sour cream adds flavor and tenderizes the cake.
 Low-fat sour cream or Greek yogurt will also work.